RazerMS/SDK-RazerMS_VB/README.md

   status= -1
  End if

-If status = "00" then
+If objectMolpay.Status = "00" then
   'checking the validity of cart amount & orderid.
   'if the verification test passed then can update the order status to paid.
   'you can also do further checking on the paydate as well